 Canon FD 50mm f1.8 Lens

-I took a few images from this lens, one during a sunset, then a trip to Tenby at night to test how well the lens performed in low light.
-All of the night images were taken with an aperture of f1.8 whilst the landscape sunset images were taken at f11-f16.
+I took a few pictures from this lens, one during sunset, then a trip to Tenby at night to test how well the lens performed in low light.
+Most of the night images had been taken with an aperture of f1.8 while the landscape sunset images are taken at aperture f11-f16.
+Minimal editing had been applied to the pictures below.

 Sunset Images using Canon FD 50mm f1.8 Lens